lgarron/folderify/README.md

 ## Pre-Yosemite

-If you'd like to generate old-style folder icons, download the [`pre-yosemite`](https://github.com/lgarron/folderify/releases/tag/pre-yosemite) branch.
+If you'd like to generate old folder icons, use `folderify.py` with the `--pre-yosemite` flag.

 ## Info